FFmpeg

 FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
-At its core is the command-line ffmpeg tool itself, designed for processing of video and audio files.
-It is widely used for format transcoding, basic editing (trimming and concatenation), video scaling, video post-production effects and standards compliance (SMPTE, ITU).
+At its core is the command-line ffmpeg tool itself, designed for processing video and audio files.
+It is widely used for format transcoding, basic editing (trimming and concatenation), video scaling, video post-production effects, and standards compliance (SMPTE, ITU).

-FFmpeg also includes other tools: ffplay, a simple media player and ffprobe, a command-line tool to display media information.
-Among included libraries are libavcodec, an audio/video codec library used by many commercial and free software products, libavformat (Lavf), an audio/video container mux and demux library, and libavfilter, a library for enhancing and editing filters through a Gstreamer-like filtergraph.
+FFmpeg also includes other tools: ffplay, a simple media player, and ffprobe, a command-line tool to display media information.
+Among included libraries are libavcodec, an audio/video codec library used by many commercial and free software products, libavformat (Lavf), an audio/video container mux and demux library, and libavfilter, a library for enhancing and editing filters through a GStreamer-like filtergraph.

 FFmpeg is part of the workflow of many other software projects, and its libraries are a core part of software media players such as VLC, and has been included in core processing for YouTube and Bilibili.
 Encoders and decoders for many audio and video file formats are included, making it highly useful for the transcoding of common and uncommon media files.

 FFmpeg is published under the LGPL-2.1-or-later or GPL-2.0-or-later, depending on which options are enabled.

 History

 The project was started by Fabrice Bellard (using the pseudonym "Gérard Lantau") in 2000, and was led by Michael Niedermayer from 2004 until 2015.
 Some FFmpeg developers were also part of the MPlayer project.

-The name of the project is inspired by the MPEG video standards group, together with "FF" for "fast forward".
-The logo uses a zigzag pattern that shows how MPEG video codecs handle entropy encoding.
+The "FF" in FFmpeg stands for "fast forward" The logo represents a zigzag scan pattern that shows how MPEG video codecs handle entropy encoding.

 On March 13, 2011, a group of FFmpeg developers decided to fork the project under the name Libav.
-The event was related to an issue in project management, in which developers disagreed with the leadership of FFmpeg.
+The group decided to fork the project due to a disagreement with the leadership of FFmpeg.

+Libav was declared abandoned in 2020.

 On January 10, 2014, two Google employees announced that over 1000 bugs had been fixed in FFmpeg during the previous two years by means of fuzz testing.

 In January 2018, the ffserver command-line program – a long-time component of FFmpeg – was removed.
 The developers had previously deprecated the program citing high maintenance efforts due to its use of internal application programming interfaces.

 The project publishes a new release every three months on average.
-While release versions are available from the website for download, FFmpeg developers recommend that users compile the software from source using the latest build from their source code Git version control system.
+While release versions are available from the website for download, FFmpeg developers recommend that users compile the software from source using the latest build from their source code, using the Git version control system.